mckay115/homeassistant-middleatlantic-racklink/README.md

 This integration allows Home Assistant to control and monitor Middle Atlantic RackLink PDUs (Power Distribution Units).

+**Important Note:** This integration works exclusively with the Premium+ Series PDUs.
+Standard Premium Series or other model lines are not supported.

 ## Features

 - 🔌 Control outlets (turn on, turn off, cycle power)